forestgrape/coronavirus/1_introduction/suggestions.md

 ## Covid-19 and Virus Infections
-For risk groups, Covid-19 can be serious short-term and such serious infections can damage organs.
+For risk groups, Covid-19 can be serious short-term and such serious infections can damage organs or even be deadly.
 For people with a good immune system and without risk factors the severity of Covid-19 ranges usually from asymptomatic to moderate illness.
-For a good recovery it is important to have a healthy lifestyle with moderate and situation adapted [movement](../6_prevention_and_treatment/movement.md), then longer lasting symptoms such as tiredness or immune system overreactions are unlikely.
+For a good recovery it is important to have a healthy lifestyle and giving the infection time to cure.
+A good recovery includes moderate and situation adapted [movement](../6_prevention_and_treatment/movement.md), then longer lasting symptoms such as tiredness or immune system overreactions are unlikely.

 *Awareness* for viruses and *knowledge* what they do and how they can harm or help is important.
 No reason to be afraid or panic however, unlike viruses we've got a mind, better communication and a superb body police called immune system.
 The immune system is crucial since avoiding viruses is _not_ possible.
 Many viruses live temporarily or permanently in our body and form our [virome](../5_epidemiological/virome.md) and some literally became part of our DNA.
 Viruses can be harmful, but mostly the immune system controls and if necessary limits the virus interactions.
 Viruses helped us evolving and still can do so.